golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-js.md

 Golem connects computers in a peer-to-peer network, enabling both application owners and individual users **requestor** to rent resources of other users’ **providers** machines.
 These resources can be used to complete tasks requiring any amount of computation time and capacity.

-To rent resources you need to create an 'order`that describes your needs then rent the resources from the network using the Yagna service.
+To rent resources you need to create an `order` that describes your needs then rent the resources from the network using the Yagna service.
 This is done using a **requestor script** (or simply **Golem app**) that will utilize Golem JS SDK.
-When you define the`order` you define the software environment in which you will run your commands on a provider.
+When you define the `order` you define the software environment in which you will run your commands on a provider.
 This is done by specifying a software package in the form of a Docker-like **image**.

 So, to run your app on Golem Network, you need: